sandhawke/nav-spa/README.md

 function parse (path) {
   path = path.slice(1) // skip the leading slash
+  if (path === '') return { }
   if (/^\w+$/.test(path)) return { color: path }
   return 'NotFound'
 }

 function unparse (state) {
   if (state.color) return '/' + state.color
-  return undefined
+  return '/'
 }
 ```

-Your parse function takes a path and return an object like { prop:
+Your parse function takes a path and returns an object like { prop:
-value } with whatever state it gleaned.
-It returns the magic string
+value, prop2: value2, ... } with whatever state it gleaned.
+It returns
-'NotFound' if it can't deal with this.
-In practice that's used to
+the magic string 'NotFound' if it can't deal with this.
+In practice
-limit what URLs we intercerpt clicks on.
+that NotFound flag is used to limit what URLs we intercept clicks on.

-Your unparse function takes a state object like parse produces a
+Your unparse function takes a state object, like what parse produced,
-string which encodes some or all of that state.
+and returns string which encodes some or all of that state.

 This module automatically detects when state is encoded in a string
 and then skips encoding it in the query parameters.
 (It does this by
-calling your parse function on the string to see what state it will be
+calling your parse function on the string to see what will be able to
-able to extract.)
+extracted.
+It gives errors on the consule if it detects a situation
+where parse and unparse are not acting as inverse functions of each
+other.)

 [npm-image]: https://img.shields.io/npm/v/nav-spa.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/nav-spa